News & Events

 Cutting Through the Noise: Connecting Prevention to VT Policy in 2025

 Workshop Description: Are you concerned that your “voice” has been lost in the current “noise?”
-Vermont is facing many crises, distractions, and competing priorities right now, it can be difficult to get policymakers and the public to focus on the solutions that are effective.
-Clear, pragmatic approaches to communicate the value of preventive measures are needed for local communities and all Vermonters.
+Vermont is facing numerous crises, distractions, and competing priorities right now; it can be difficult to get policymakers and the public to focus on effective solutions.
+Clear, pragmatic approaches are needed to communicate the value of preventive measures to local communities and all Vermonters.

 Learn simple strategies you can use to successfully advocate for policy-based approaches to long-lasting systemic barriers to public health.
 This workshop will help you: